Emergency Dentist – Kent, WA

 Preventive care is crucial in helping prevent dental emergencies.
 Why?
 Because the stronger your teeth are, the better.
 Weak teeth will be more likely to break or chip with less impact, and toothaches that develop from poor oral hygiene can result in a root canal or tooth extraction.

 Unfortunately, there is no “set cost” as it pertains to dental emergencies.
-Everyone’s situation is unalike, which means treatment will also be different.
+Everyone’s situation is different, which means treatment can vary.
 Multiple factors come into play when determining how much your dental emergency will cost.
 Some of these include:

 - Prescription Care – Your injury may only need medication prescribed by Dr. Dhaliwal.